kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Why do a self-review? -->
 <dt>Self-review</dt>
-<dd>This consists of code-reviewing your own pull-request, following guidelines found in: [the good self review](#self-review).
+<dd>This consists of code-reviewing your own pull-request, following guidelines found in: [The good self review](#self-review).
 This is your chance to catch any low-hanging fruits and common issues before the reviewer does.
 If this is not done, an unneccessar amount of minor changes might be required during code review.
 This wastes both yours and the reviewers time.</dd>

 <!-- Why we do UX reviews? -->
 <dt>UX review</dt>